dgkanatsios/gaforgithub/README.md

 # Unofficial Google Analytics tracking for GitHub projects
 This is an unofficial Google Analytics for GitHub repositories tracking using [Azure Functions](https://functions.azure.com) and written in Node.js.
 You can use this to track pageviews in all pages that contain Markdown, like READMEs, wikis etc.

+## Motivation
+GitHub has a mechanism by which you can see tracking information about your repositories, you can read about it [here](https://help.github.com/articles/viewing-traffic-to-a-repository/).
+However, it hosts data only for the last 14 days and there is no real time information.

 #### Attention
-GitHub uses camo to cache and serve images ([details](https://help.github.com/articles/about-anonymized-image-urls/)), so tracking may not be accurate and user details are hidden (IP, referer, etc.).
-That is the reason we are not setting any cookies on the request.
-However, this may be sufficient for some users.
+GitHub uses camo to cache and serve images ([details](https://help.github.com/articles/about-anonymized-image-urls/)), so (a) tracking may not be accurate and (b) user details are hidden (IP, referer, etc.).

 ## Instructions